pyinvoke/invoke/docs/index.rst

     $ pip install invoke

-We currently support **Python 2.6 or newer** (Python 3 support coming soon) so users still on Python 2.5 (or 2.4!) are urged to upgrade.
+We currently support **Python 2.6/2.7** and **Python 3.3+**.
+Users still on Python 2.5 or older are urged to upgrade.

-As long as you have Python 2.6 (or 2.7), **there are no other dependencies**.
+As long as you have a supported Python interpreter, **there are no other dependencies**.
 Invoke is pure-Python, and contains copies of its few dependencies within its source tree.

 .. note::
     See `this blog post